JTinkers/vue-stasher/README.md

 ### Installation

-To install the package, run the follow ing command:
+To install the package, run the following command:

 `npm i vue-stasher`